Last updated on: 21st July 2017

 - To make the site more relevant for you and our other visitors.
 This includes sometimes requesting personal information from you to help us run and develop the site and associated functions.

-- To arrange a community trip or project that you would like to take part in.
+- To arrange an event, trip or project that you would like to take part in

 - To process any donation you have given.